-During their 70 years of marriage, most of them during Elizabeth's reign as the monarch, Prince Philip has been as constant as the queen herself, although he's a bit more controversial, making a few insensitive gaffes.
-But when he's not giving the press an unfortunate quote to run, he's either by the queen's side, working as a patron for several charities, or, until recently, enjoying carriage racing.
-In honor of his retirement, let's look back at pictures of Prince Philip over the years, then see the facts about the British royal family every diehard fan should know.
+During their 73 years of marriage, most of them during Elizabeth's reign as the monarch, Prince Philip was a constant as the Queen herself, although sometimes a bit more controversial, making the occasional insensitive gaffes.
+But when he wasn't giving the press an unfortunate quote to run, he was either by the Queen's side, working as a patron for several charities, or, in the later years of his life, enjoying carriage racing.

 Prince Philip, Duke of Edinburgh, died at age 99 on 9 April, 2021.
 In honour of his extraordinary life, we look back at our favourite photos and moments of the Queen's consort.